el-hult/adventofcode2020/readme.md

 ```

 Solving this with DFS, starting at the first row, going down, was too slow.
 I realized that I should start with allocating rows that are constrained more (some rows have very few 1s) so that early allocations are more likely to be correct.
-So I sorted my "potential allocations" matric by the number of 1's in each row and foun that this heuristic was great!
+So I sorted my "potential allocations" matrix by the number of 1's in each row and found that this heuristic was great!

 ```
 [[0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0],